 The Act provides for a Chairperson and two Commission members.
-Currently, the Commission is comprised of a Chairperson, Dr Ian Douglas, and two Members, Ms Jan Harris and Ms Karen Gosling.
-All were appointed by the Governor-General on a parttime basis for a term of three years.
+During the reporting period, the Commission was comprised of a Chairperson, Dr Ian Douglas, and two Members, Ms Jan Harris and Ms Karen Gosling.
+All were appointed by the Governor-General on a part-time basis for a term of three years.
+Ms Harris finished her term on 1 September 2019.

-The membership of the Commission as at 30 June 2019 is as follows:
+The membership of the Commission as at 30 June 2020 is as follows: